GauiPower/tt-homebrew/README.md

 ## roadmap
+If you want to contribute or just stay up to date, join the [tt-homebrew discord](https://discord.gg/bsRAuBnX3j)
 - [x] Support for 2N and 3L
 - [ ] Create a main template, that makes scripts work
 - [ ] Create files without tttool (coming soon, checkout gmelib)